Codestian/formo-api/README.md

-# Basic project to build a simple CRUD API with Express.js and PostgreSQL.
+# A simple notes CRUD API
+## This project is built with express.js and postgresql.

 To start server, run `node server.js`